 An events-first CTF platform: themed mini-app challenges (a vault, a support bot) that are free to play solo, with paid tiers only for organizations hosting private competitions.
 Its marketing says you are breaking "a real AI," but the model and backend are undisclosed and not independently verifiable, and no total challenge count is published.

 Verdict: Best when you are organizing a live, competitive AI-hacking event for a team.
-Choose PromptTrace for a free, self-paced curriculum with verifiable real LLMs, full trace visibility, and defensive labs rather than an event-first black box.
+Choose PromptTrace for a free, self-paced curriculum with verifiable real LLMs, assembled prompt-layer visibility, and mitigation analysis rather than an event-first black box.

 DoubleSpeak